 Cannabidiol and Marijuana

 At the outset, it is important to state that cannabidiol is different from Cannabis or Marijuana itself.
 CBD is an oil from the Cannabis plant and is the second most active ingredient of Marijuana and by itself does cause the side effect of being “high” and poses no indications that it may lead to substance abuse or dependence in those who use CBD.

 This is because tetrahydrocannabinol is known to be the principal psychoactive compound of cannabis that produces the “high” side effect of marijuana.

 Medical Uses of CBD

-CBD has shown to be useful for a wide range of health issues in studies that have been conducted which includes general pain relief or even reducing seizures in those with epilepsy and is seen by some as a more natural alternative than taking pharmaceutical drugs.
+CBD has shown to be useful for a wide range of health issues in studies that have been conduct which includes general pain relief.
+Also, even reducing seizures in those with epilepsy.
+But is seen by some as a more natural alternative than taking pharmaceutical drugs.
 However, it is most commonly used to treat people with anxiety and insomnia.
 Click here for more information on insomnia and its risk factors.

 Firstly, CBD is used to reduce and address anxiety and depression.
 As we become more and more aware of how important mental health is and its possible detrimental effects on individuals physically and emotionally.
 CBD has gained popularity as a treatment to address anxiety and depression.

 This is in part due to the negative side effects of traditional pharmaceutical drugs.
 Antidepressants commonly cause headaches, nausea, sexual problems, or even insomnia among others.